duckietown/gym-duckietown-agent/README.md

 ## Write your own agent

-To write your own agent, first fork this repository, edit the file `agent.py` located [here](https://github.com/duckietown/gym-duckietown-agent/blob/master/agent.py#L58:L63).
-Then run the following command from the root directory of this project on your local machine to evaluate its performance:
+To write your own agent, first fork this repository, and edit the file [`agent.py`](agent.py).
+Then run the following command from the root directory of this project on your local machine to evaluate the agent's performance:

     docker build -t duckietown/gym-duckietown-agent . && \
     docker-compose -f docker-compose-lf.yml up`

 Check the average reward and try to improve your score.

-Good luck! :)
+Good luck!

 ## Running

-The `duckietown/gym-duckietown-agent` image is based ontop of the official PyTorch image, [`pytorch/pytorch`](https://hub.docker.com/r/pytorch/pytorch/).
+The `duckietown/gym-duckietown-agent[:gpu]` Docker image is based on [PyTorch](https://hub.docker.com/r/pytorch/pytorch/).
 You can use this image as a template for implementing your own agent.
 It runs on both x86 and ARM platforms.

 ### ARM/x86